 The information on this page is intended to provide a general summary of benefits available to employees of the City and County of San Francisco and is not legally binding.
 The exact benefits an employee is entitled to receive is determined by the collective bargaining agreement between the City and County of San Francisco and the employee organization or union representing the employee's classification, as well as various provisions of ordinances, the Charter and Civil Service Commission Rules.
 Provisional and Temporary Exempt employees may not be entitled to receive some or all of the benefits listed below.

-City employees who are hired in permanent positions with a workweek of twenty hours or more are eligible for health insurance, including dental and vision coverage upon hire.
+City employees who are hired with a regular work schedule of twenty hours or more where there is a reasonable expectation that the employee will work 1,040 or more hours within 12 months of appointment are eligible for health insurance, including dental and vision coverage upon hire.

 All employees hired on or after January 10, 2009 contribute 2% of pay on a pre-tax basis to the Retiree Health Care Trust Fund.
 Retiring employees have access to retiree healthcare if they have more than 5 years of service upon retirement.
 Retirees receive 100% of the City's contribution to retiree health care with 20 or more years of service, 75% with 15 or more years of service, and 50% with 10 or more years of service.